 - And the Adventure Continues: Not long after Nancy moves back to River Heights, her dad tells her she has a phone call regarding "the Loch Ness monster, and some stolen diamonds."

-- Awesome Anachronistic Apparel: Behold her wardrobe!◊ Nancy's old-fashioned clothes actually look really cute on her.
+- Awesome Anachronistic Apparel: Behold her wardrobe!◊ Nancy's old-fashioned clothes—straight out of the 60s, very Scooby-Doo—actually look really cute on her.
 A fashion designer she later meets agrees, and photographs her for their publication.

 - Bumbling Dad: Nancy's dad Carson Drew, in stark contrast to the books, where he is a competent attorney who is supportive of Nancy's detective work.
 Here he's pretty wimpy and insists she just abandon sleuthing and stay normal.